Insurance Coverage for Outpatient Addiction Treatment

-There is a multitude of rehab options available to individuals affected by substance abuse, and quite a few ways to facilitate making rehab possible, too.
+There are a multitude of rehab options available to individuals affected by substance abuse, and quite a few ways to facilitate making rehab possible, too.

 Fortunately, this is slowly changing in the United States as more insurance companies are covering addiction treatment.
 Still, even those policies that offer coverage may not offer the type of coverage an individual requires.
 It’s important to verify coverage before committing to a specific treatment plan, because insurance coverage does frequently come with limitations.